Comparison Summary: Matcha vs. Kratom

 Matcha has a whole host of benefits, but most emerge over time due to the compounded effects of a powerful antioxidant found in green tea, epigallocatechin(EGCG).

 Except for its stimulating and focus-boosting properties, most of what matcha does occurs behind the scenes.

-This makes matcha not only unique in terms of the specific benefits it delivers but also in the way that it provides these benefits.
+This makes matcha not unique in terms of the specific benefits it delivers but also in the way that it provides these benefits.
 Instead of being an immediate-acting herb, most of its health benefits require regular consumption.

 So for matcha drinkers, who are most likely drinking the tea for its energy boost, these benefits are sort of like a bonus.